 The life sciences industry also offers opportunities for people at different stages in their careers, which can attract and retain younger residents and students in the county.
 According to an analysis of job postings by the Montgomery County Economic Development Corporation, nearly half of all life sciences jobs posted in 2018 required three years of experience or fewer to apply.

 Montgomery County has recognized the potential of the industry for equitable economic development.
-The Universities at Shady Grove (USG) and Montgomery College offer fourweek retraining programs for work in the life sciences industry.
+Montgomery County Public Schools offers a biotechnology program and ∓the Universities at Shady Grove (USG) and Montgomery College offer four-week retraining programs for work in the life sciences industry.
 Montgomery College retrains hospitality and food-service workers to work in the biomanufacturing sector, while USG focuses on training people with a science background to work in lab facilities.
 Both Montgomery College and USG also offer degrees in life sciences.